michael-daly/farragomate/README.md

 ### To Do

-* [ ]  Add filter for player names, Wordnik words, and player-made sentences.
+* [X]  Add filter for player names, Wordnik words, and player-made sentences.
+* [ ]  Add a more robust client-sided filter that adds the correct number of asterisks for each character that gets censored instead of just three every time.
 * [ ]  Add handling for API errors.
 * [ ]  Add ability to put player names in sentences.
 * [ ]  Change time limit for voting depending on how many sentences there are.